ibm-cloud-docs/BlockStorage/mounting_debian10.md

     ```
     {: pre}

-   The initial defaults section of the configuration file configures your system so that the names of the multipath devices are of the form /dev/mapper/mpathn; where mpathn is the WWID number of the device.
+   The initial defaults section of the configuration file configures your system so that the names of the multipath devices are of the form `/dev/mapper/mpathn`.
+The mpathn is the WWID number of the device.

    For more information, see the [multipath.conf manual for Debian Buster](https://manpages.debian.org/buster/multipath-tools/multipath.conf.5.en.html){: external}.